 Raquel Welch Spoofs Herself for CBS

 Among them is seductive actress Charlene (Welch), who deems Oscar-winning, struggling young filmmaker Josh (Fran Kranz, "Orange County") her ticket back to the "A" list.
-Other neighbors include an ex-"Three's Company" writer (Jeffrey Tambor, who acted on that show and one of its spinoffs, "The Ropers"), a womanizing accountant (Chris Klein, "American Pie") and a would-be acupuncturist (Joanna Garcia, "Reba").
+Other neighbors include an ex-"Three's Company" writer (Jeffrey Tambor, who acted on that show and one of its spinoffs, "The Ropers"), a womanizing accountant (

 Though her "Captain" role mirrors her own enduring image, Welch sought advice from series creator-producer John Hamburg, who wrote the "Meet the Parents" movies.
 She recalls, "I asked him, 'How "exaggerated" are you thinking?' because I didn't want to make a caricature of her.
 He said, 'Don't do anything.
 Just be you.'
 Of course, I'm really not like Charlene, I can assure you."